Setup LiquidOps on Voltage nodes (agent based - push)

 Machine 2: a secondary server where the agent can be installed&#x20;

-For the agent installation, you can find more information in [agent-based-push](https://docs.bolt.observer/readme/liquidops/setup-liquidops/agent-based-push "mention") and in the [repository](https://github.com/bolt-observer/agent#install).
+For the agent installation, you can find more information in [Agent based - push](/readme/liquidops/setup-liquidops/agent-based-push.md) and in the [repository](https://github.com/bolt-observer/agent#install).

 ### Voltage setup